Gary Rhodes' bacon and potato frittata

 Skill level: Easy peasy

+A frittata is always a quick and easy recipe to whip up if you don't much time to cook a meal.
 Trust celebrity chef, Gary Rhodes, to help you turn some humble eggs, potatoes and bacon into a delicious and cheesy frittata for brunch, lunch or dinner.
-This frittata recipe serves 4 people, takes 45 mins to make and can be made under £1 a head.
+This frittata recipe serves 4 people, so you can cook a delicious meal for your family using this recipe.
+This frittata takes 45 mins to make so you won't have to spend much time in the kitchen, but the best part is that it can be made for under £1 a head - so it's also a really cheap recipe to make at home.
 This tasty frittata is a family-friendly recipe made with salty bacon, soft potatoes and plenty of eggs.
-Serve your frittata on a bed of fresh salad leaves or if you're serving for breakfast or brunch we'd recommend serving with baked beans.
+To make this frittata a more substantial meal, you can serve it on a bed of fresh salad leaves or if you're serving for breakfast or brunch we'd recommend serving with baked beans.
 Gary Rhodes' bacon and potato frittata is best eaten on the day it's made.

 We’ve used this recipe in our credit crunch meal planner.
 Click here to go back to week 3 of the planner.